badhive/alca/README.md

 ### Install

-Alca binaries for Windows and Linux (64-bit / 32-bit) are provided in the [Releases](https://github.com/badhive/alca/releases/latest) page.
 To build the project yourself, you will need Git, a C compiler (gcc, MinGW, MSVC) and CMake installed.

 ```sh
 # clone the repository